• Skip to content

 Verdict

 No matter where you use your Rheem, you’re sure to see the results you’re looking for.
-For those with low hot water demand, this is a great, affordable and high tech way to make sure you’re getting instant and endless hot water.
+For those with low hot water demand, this is a great, affordable and high tech choice for your instant hot water tankless.

 Pros and cons of a point of use tankless water heater